Free resources about the Philippines Angeles Mission:

 - There was a missionaries who would see the word for chicken instead of mosquito, since they are very similar.
 So they would say “I’m getting bit by chickens!”
 (Callie)

-- During a family home eveening, I made a mistake in pronouncing the word table in tagalog.
+- During a family home evening, I made a mistake in pronouncing the word table in tagalog.
 It was supposed to be Lamesa and I said Lamisa.
-The whole sentence was: And dumi po ng lamisa niyo nay which stranslates to: Sister, your table is dirty.
+The whole sentence was: And dumi po ng lamisa niyo nay which translates to: Sister, your table is dirty.
 Then all my fellow missionaries laughed at me and then Elder Taavao teased me and said: Nay, ang dumi ng lamisa po kayo.
 After he said that, everybody laughed not because he was adding up to the joke but because he said it wrong.
 What he said in english doesn’t make sense: Sister, it’s dirty you’re a table.
 (Sho)

 - Instead of saying” mahal kita” my companion told one of our less active sisters the word “mahal ko ka” that made us all laughed.
 (Madilene)